drand/website/docs/about/README.md

 Gaming Labs International for several lottery games, sortitions in various settings, and more!

+In 2024, the drand project is stewarded by the team at [Randamu](https://randa.mu/), and has deployed 3 different mainnet networks:
+ - the `default` chained one, launched in 2020 with a frequency of 30s and signatures on G2, and beacons linked to the previous ones, not compatible with Timelock encryption;
+ - the `quicknet` unchained network, launched in 2023 with a period of only 3 seconds and with signatures on G1.
+This one is fully compatible with Timelock encryption;
+ - the `evmnet` unchained network, launched in 2024, with a period of 3 seconds and signatures on G1, but using the BN254 curve instead of the BLS12-381, in order to be compatible with the EVM pre-compiles meant for BN254 only.
+This network allows to verify the randomness on EVM-compatible chains directly on-chain.

 ## Acknowledgments

 Thanks to  [@herumi](https://github.com/herumi)for providing support on his